Productization is a hot topic today.

 You pay the consultant, and they work with you on your analytics and generate insights for your business based on the data.

-Before the client even reaches out to Chris, they know exactly what they’re getting, what their business will look like after, and exactly how much it costs: $999.
+Before the client even reaches out to measurement Marketing for a discovery call, they know exactly what they’re getting, what their business will look like after, and exactly how much it costs:

 Think about your average book-writing process.